goyal-rohan/goyal-rohan.github.io/index.md

 - **[July.
 2021]** Represented India at IMO 2021 and received a bronze medal.

+## Some Olympiad Writings:

+Please visit [Old blog](https://rgtdfg.blogspot.com/p/handouts.html) for a list of Olympiad writings. (mostly outdated right now but I hope to update it soon.)

+## Talks and Achievements:
+Please check my cv downloadable from the sidepane for information.

 ## Coursework:
 - **Theoretical Computer Science:**
     * **[Fall 2023]**: Algorithmic Coding Theory 2, Timed Automata, Advanced Algorithms